chmadran/minishell/README.md

 * all the error messages are declared in the ```exit.h``` file
 * to be able to use the global variable add ```extern t_master	g_master;``` to .h files
 * never push with leaks OR with norm errors
+* open an issue if you see some commands that segfaults but is not urgent (or is a simple enhancement), using the format : current behaviour/expected behaviour
 </details>

 <h2>Step by Step </h2>